alsfimayo/alsfimayo/README.md

 - 🌱 I’m currently learning **react.js**

-- 👯👯 I’m looking to collaborate on creative UI/UX design projects!
-Check out my E-commerce website for an Online Shopping Website and let's work together to bring ideas to life.
+- 👯  I’m looking to collaborate on creative UI/UX design projects!
+Check out my [E-commerce design for an Online Shopping Website](https://github.com/alsfimayo/E-commerce) and let's work together to bring ideas to life.

--  I’m looking for feedback and collaboration on my E-commerce design for an Online Shopping Website.
+🤝 I’m looking for feedback and collaboration on my [E-commerce design for an Online Shopping Website](https://github.com/alsfimayo/E-commerce).
 If you're passionate about UI/UX design or have ideas for improvement, let's connect!

 - 👨‍💻 All of my projects are available at [https://github.com/alsfimayo](https://github.com/alsfimayo)